-The format of an IP address is a 32-bit numeric address written as four numbers separated by periods.
+The format of an IP Address is a 32-bit numeric address written as four numbers separated by periods.
 For example, an IP Address looks like 10.100.1.1.

-IMPORTANT: When working within an isolated network (meaning there is no Internet access), IP addresses can be assigned at random just as long as they are unique to each computer and device.
-When the isolated network is connect to the Internet, registered Internet address must be obtained.
+IMPORTANT: When working within an isolated network (meaning there is no Internet access), IP Addresses can be assigned at random just as long as they are unique to each computer and device.
+When the isolated network is connected to the Internet, registered Internet Addresses must be obtained.
 This is to prevent duplication of addresses.

-The four number in an IP add re used in different ways to identify a particular network and host on that network.
-There are three classes of Internet addresses.
+The four numbers in and IP Address are used in different was to identify a particular network and host on that network.
+There are three classes of Internet Addresses.

-Class A - supports 16 million hosts on each of 127 networks.
+CLASS A - supports 16 million hosts on each of 127 networks.

-Class B - supports 65,000 hosts on each of 16,000 networks.
+CLASS B - supports 65,000 hosts on each of 16,000 networks.

-Class C - supports 254 hosts on each of 2 m million networks.
+CLASS C - supports 254 hosts on each of 2 million networks.